AtmanActive/easy-mqtt-handler-2/README.md

 Leave the tab empty and nothing is sent, which is exactly how the tool behaved before this feature existed.

-The typical use is letting each of your machines announce or configure its own entities in Home Assistant whenever it comes online, so a desktop and a laptop can each set up what belongs to them.
+The typical use is letting each of your machines announce or configure its own entities in Home Assistant whenever it comes online, so a desktop and a laptop can each set up what belongs to them, or a multi-boot machine can announce which operating system is currently running.

 Every row is one message: